Iron: Dietary recommendations

 Infants may require iron supplements if they are bottle-fed cow's milk.
 Frequent blood donors are at risk of low iron levels and are often advised to supplement their iron intake.

-For U.S. food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value (%DV).
-For iron labeling purposes 100% of the Daily Value was 18 mg, and as of 27 May 2016 remained unchanged at 18 mg.
+For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
+For iron labeling purposes, 100% of the Daily Value was 18 mg, and as of 27 May 2016 remained unchanged at 18 mg.
 A table of the old and new adult daily values is provided at Reference Daily Intake.

 Deficiency

 Iron deficiency is the most common nutritional deficiency in the world.
 When loss of iron is not adequately compensated by adequate dietary iron intake, a state of latent iron deficiency occurs, which over time leads to iron-deficiency anemia if left untreated, which is characterised by an insufficient number of red blood cells and an insufficient amount of hemoglobin.
 Children, pre-menopausal women (women of child-bearing age), and people with poor diet are most susceptible to the disease.
 Most cases of iron-deficiency anemia are mild, but if not treated can cause problems like fast or irregular heartbeat, complications during pregnancy, and delayed growth in infants and children.

+The brain is resistant to acute iron deficiency due to the slow transport of iron through the blood brain barrier.
+Acute fluctuations in iron status (marked by serum ferritin levels) do not reflect brain iron status, but prolonged nutritional iron deficiency is suspected to reduce brain iron concentrations over time.
+In the brain, iron plays a role in oxygen transport, myelin synthesis, mitochondrial respiration, and as a cofactor for neurotransmitter synthesis and metabolism.
+Animal models of nutritional iron deficiency report biomolecular changes resembling those seen in Parkinson's and Huntington's disease.
+However, age-related accumulation of iron in the brain has also been linked to the development of Parkinson's.